DivyanshMauryaaa/app-pad/README.md

 > Save time.
 Build more.

-AppPad is your AI-powered assistant for managing codebase tasks, documentation, and bug detection — all from one smart interface.
-Designed for developers, startups, and teams who'd rather build than babysit boring workflows.
+AppPad is your time-saving project management tool built especially for small-teams & solo developers, so that they can focus more on coding & refining their product that writing README, docs, tasks etc.
 ---

 ## 🧠 Why AppPad?